Dereklee0312/custom_chad/README.md

 2 -> Lazygit should already be installed from the [github repo](https://github.com/jesseduffield/lazygit)

+3 -> Should have npm installed for webdev tools and language servers/auto completion

-3 -> Basic understanding of Neovim
+4 -> Basic understanding of Neovim

 # Setup
 i.
 Clone the nvchad repo